Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/threads.md

 }
 ```

-So now we can run threads, lets start looking at how to send data back and forth between them.
+So now we can run threads, let's start looking at how to send data back and forth between them.

-We can pass data into a thread before it starts so long as the data is is `Send`.
+We can pass data into a thread before it starts so long as the data is `Send`.
 We previously talked about this trait
 in the [Traits](./traits.md) chapter, but to recap, data is `Send` so long as it can be safely sent between threads,
 and this trait is auto-implemented for all types that can be `Send` (though it is also possible to opt out of it).